ChocoShell/spanish-21-react/docs/process.md

 - Setting up release branch for this version.

 Hopefully, going forward it will look more clean.
 Ideally, I can use my notes to back and go through the commits and label other versions.

+We'll start this commit as 0.6.0.

+I also figured the package.json is fine for the version.

+---

+Next, I want to hide the dealer's first card when they are not active.